Esotopo21/TryHackMe-AnonymousCTF-Writeup/README.md

 I uploaded it with ftp overriding the old clean.sh, started a netcat listener (`nc -lvnp 4445`) and waited few seconds.

-I receveid a reverse shell wich I stabilized by background the process (ctrl + z) and running `stty raw -echo; fg`
+I receveid a reverse shell which I stabilized by background the process (ctrl + z) and running `stty raw -echo; fg`

-I ran `id` and `whoami` to acknowledge I was logged as 'namelessone' in which home directory I found the file user.txt containing the flag for this task
+I ran `id` and `whoami` to acknowledge I was logged as 'namelessone' in whose home directory I found the file user.txt containing the flag for this task

 ## Sixth task

-As I'm used to do the first thing to find privilage escaltion vectors was `find / -perm /6000 2>/dev/null` which reveals you all the files with the SUID set so you can see if there is something unusual, in this case I found the bin "/usr/bin/env" which I searched for on GTFOBins, I found the exploitaion wich requires you to change directory in /usr/bin and run
+As I usually do, the first thing to find privilage escaltion vectors was `find / -perm /6000 2>/dev/null` which reveals you all the files with the SUID set so you can see if there is something unusual.
+In this case I found the bin "/usr/bin/env" which I searched for on GTFOBins, I found the exploitaion which requires you to change directory in /usr/bin and run
 `./env /bin/sh -p`
 This gave me a root reverse shell I could use to retrieve the root flag located in /root